JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

     ?>

 If you look at the contents of the new `php` file, you see most of the items are commented out.
-But this is basically the small set of commands I find useful to have at my disposal when setting up a server.
+That’s fine because this is basically the small set of commands I find useful to have at my disposal when setting up a server.
 The default command I like to set is the `echo $_SERVER['SERVER_NAME'];` which returns the domain or IP address used to connect to the server.
 It’s very useful for setting up—and debugging—Apache virtual host setups.

 ### Enable ‘apache’ modules.

 Now enable some basic `apache` modules if they are not enabled already:

     sudo a2enmod rewrite headers include proxy proxy_http

+The list of modules is fairly simple to understand.
+The `rewrite` module allows you to setup Apache `mod_rewrite` rules.
+The `headers` module allows you to set & adjust headers.
+The `include` module allows you to load extra config settings via the `include` directive.
+The `proxy` & `proxy_http` allow you to set proxy settings on an Apache server.

 ### Adjust ‘apache’ config to allow group ‘www-readwrite’ access.

 Setting Apache2 `umask` in Ubuntu & other Debian setups: